pone-software/strawb_package/docs/ONC_ssh2modules.md

 ## SSH Config file

 For a fast and easy access to all modules add the lines from the [entries for the config-file](#Entries-for-the-config-file) to your `~/.ssh/config`.
+(Open it with a txt editor, e.g. `vim`, add the lines and save it.)

 In addition, add the [module ssh key pair](#Module ssh key pair) (`~/.ssh/id_rsa_mctl.pub` and `~/.ssh/id_rsa_mctl`) to your computer for password-less login to the model.